 With the obvious lacunae in imaginative thinking is it surprising the vacuity of national leadership and the country’s descent in redundancy syndrome?

-It was not long after that this president reconciled his brief epiphany of public accountability with the corruptive demands of his own political survival in office.
+Coming to power in 1999 with boasts of a new deal for his countrymen, Nigerian president, Olusegun Obasanjo, typical of the military that tutored him, declared a campaign against corruption.
+Two years in the same course his country was to rank in the hall of infamy as one of the most corrupt in the world.
+It was not long after that this president reconciled his brief epiphany of public accountability with the corruptive demands of his own political survival in office as foisted by a military fiat constitution.
 Few Nigerians would forget his glib reaction to the international exposition that the highest corruption emanated from the central government of the nation where the retired general had full control.
 It smacked of a remark by a central character in Children of Koloko inter alia:

 Dogkiller was once quoted, off the record of course, as saying that all this grammar of development didn’t belong to high matters of state since it didn’t quite put the food on his table.
 (41)

 Nothing, however, would more please the beneficiaries of Nigeria’s brand of democracy than the aphorism: ‘the worst democracy is better than the best military rule’.
 The mediocrity of this thought and its overall acceptance among them seem the prevailing order of a society with hardly any sign of transition – which leaves little to wonder why they run the worst democracy in the world.